 - Helps treat common colds.

-Health benefits for the fish and other seafood ingredients in the kushiyaki are:
+Health benefits for fish and other seafood ingredients in kushiyaki are:

 - High-quality protein, iodine, and various vitamins and minerals.

-- Omega-3 fatty acids is also crucial in growth and development.
+- Omega-3 fatty acids are also crucial in growth and development.

 - May boost brain health.